BrodiePearson/IPCC_AR6_Chapter9_Figures/README.md

 3. `PNGs` folder where plotting code will output image files of each subpanel (not always `.png`, could be `.pdf`, `.eps` etc.)
 The exact structure varies between figure folders due to the various authors that contributed to different figures in this chapter.

-**Most figures can plot the IPCC AR6 figures using the data already in this repository.**
+**Most of the plotting codes can plot the IPCC AR6 figures using the data already in this repository.**
 However, a few figures require large sets of data that cannot be uploaded to GitHub or shared easily, such as CMIP datasets.
 As a result, some plotting code cannot be used without first collecting the required data.
 There are two routes if you wish to replot these data-intensive figures:
 1. Use the summary `Plotted_Data` already provided to reproduce the figures.
 [An example code is provided here](https://github.com/BrodiePearson/IPCC_AR6_Chapter9_Figures/blob/main/Plotting_code_and_data/Fig9_03_SST/Plot_Figure/Example_plotting_from_metadata.m), which modifies the original plotting code of Figure 9.3 to replot several sub-panel maps.